dennismohan/angular-save-screen/README.md

 ## Future Plans

 * I plan on adding some sample code in the repo to show an example as well as a plunker, however this will be done at a later time.
 Feel free to request it if needed and I will try to make some time.
-* I plan on creating the following flavors of the directive:angular material, material design lite, and sometime in the future a style independent (icons and button styles will be part set as attributes).
-As well as removing the JQuery dependency.